Ta-Nehisi Coates on Bridging Gaps vs. Drawing Lines

 And then when nothing happened, felt so great about that.

-Those of us who believe that seeing a black family in the White House mirroring what, you know, some of us felt the best of us was the best that we had to offer,
+Those of us who believe that seeing a black family in the White House, mirroring what, you know, some of us felt the best of us was the best that we had to offer,

-there are other people watching that too you know what i mean and i don't take any joy in saying this but we sometimes soothe ourselves by pointing out that love
+there are other people watching that too.
+You know what I mean?
+And I don't take any joy in saying this, but we sometimes soothe ourselves by pointing out that love,

 I have a politic that rejects violence, that rejects political violence.

-But if you asked me what the truth of his life was and the truth of his public life, I would have to tell you it's hate.
+I take no joy in the killing of anyone, no matter what they said.
+But if you asked me what the truth of his life was and the truth of his public life,

+I would have to tell you it's hate.
 I'd had to tell you it is the usage of hate and the harnessing of hate towards political ends.

 Then let me flip that question actually a bit.

+Why are we losing?
 We're losing because there are always moments when we lose.
+See, that feels very fatalistic to me.

 It doesn't feel fatalistic to me.
+It feels like the truth.

+I'm Tanasie Coates.
 I'm the writer.

 I'm the individual, right?

+But I am part of something larger.
 And I've always felt myself as part of something larger.

 I have a tradition.
+I have ancestry.

 I have heritage.

 What that means is that I do whatever I do within the time that I have in my life, whatever time I'm gifted with.
+And much of what I do is built on what other people did before then.

 And then after that, I leave the struggle where I leave it.
+And then hopefully, it's in a better place.

-That's the history in fact.
+Oftentimes, it's not.
+That's the history, in fact.

+And then my progeny pick it up and they keep it going.
 I am descended from people who, in their lifetime, fought with all their might for the destruction of chattel slavery in this country.

 And they never saw it.
+They never saw it.

-In my personal belief system,
+In my personal belief system, they died in defeat and in darkness.

 And so